Norwegian Church, Cardiff: History

 Known until this point as the Norwegian Iron Church, it now became known as the Little White Church, and became a welcome home point for sailors.
-Resultantly, and open to all sailors as a mission offering food and shelter, between 1867 and 1915 the number of visiting sailors to the church rose from 7,572 to 73,580 seamen per annum.
+Resultantly, and open to all sailors as a mission offering food and shelter, between 1867 and 1915 the number of sailors visiting the church rose from 7,572 to 73,580 per annum.

-Original Community
+Original community

 When the church was in its prime it had a lot of public activity; from the Nordic community settling in Cardiff and making roots there, to the Norwegian sailors using the place as a rest stop on their travels.
-The church had become a home away from home for the sailors during World War II as they weren't able to go back to Norway due to Nazi occupation.
-The church hosted many important family occasions, such as weddings and christenings, for the community as well as more educational projects like cookery classes.
+The church became a home away from home for the sailors during World War II as they weren't able to go back to Norway due to Nazi occupation.
+The church hosted many important family occasions, such as weddings and christenings, for the community, as well as more educational projects like cookery classes.

 Decline

 Even pre-World War I, coal exports from Cardiff were in decline.
-Post World War II, shipping trade had moved from Cardiff, and in 1959 the mission's work was discontinued.
-In the early 1960s, the Norwegian Seamen's Mission withdrew its patronage, and the last seaman's priest Per Konrad Hansen was withdrawn.
+Post World War II, shipping trade moved from Cardiff, and in 1959 the mission's work was discontinued.
+In the early 1960s, the Norwegian Seamen's Mission withdrew its patronage, and the last seaman's priest, Per Konrad Hansen, was withdrawn.
 The residual congregation and other Lutheran organisations funded its continued use by the resident expatriate Norwegian community.
 It was closed and de-consecrated in 1974.